jasczajka/price-tracker/README.md

   - PORT: Port number on which the backend server will run (default is 3003).
   - SECRET: A secret key used for signing JWT tokens.
 Change this to a secure random string.
   - INTERVAL: The interval in minutes at which to check product prices.
+  - MAIL_APP_PASSWORD: Password for your email service*
+  - MAIL_APP_USERNAME: Login for your email service*
 ## Usage
 1. Add a New Product
    - Navigate to the "Add Product" page.